Greg Iceton, Physics with Astrophysics (2007)

 Current Employment: Technical Assistant at Dehns in Munich, Germany

 What are your main responsibilities in your current job?

 As a Trainee Patent Attorney (Technical Assistant), I specialise in drafting patent applications for various companies and filing these to patent offices (UK and European).
 After filing, we handle all prosecution of the patents up to grant, at which point we can advise on how to maximise protection post-grant.
-Main responsibilities include attending hearings before patent examiners to determine whether a patent application meets legal requirements to be granted.
-Meeting with clients to discuss the inventive concept of their products.
-Corresponding with various associates worldwide to discuss chances of success of getting a granted patent in countries outside the EU.
+Main responsibilities include attending hearings before patent examiners to determine whether a patent application meets legal requirements to be granted, meeting with clients to discuss the inventive concept of their products, and corresponding with various associates worldwide to discuss chances of success of getting a granted patent in countries outside the EU.

 Which skills are important for your job?